flink-extended/ai-flow/docs/content/deployment/deploying_notification_server.md

 ```

 It will start the notification server in a background process.
 You can check the log of the notification server
-at `$NOTIFICATION_HOME/logs` directory.
-If you see "Notification server started." in the log, the notification service
+at `$NOTIFICATION_HOME/logs` directory. `notification_server-*.log` is the log of Notification server.
+If you see "
-is successfully started.
+Notification server started." in the log, the notification service is successfully started.

 (configuration)=